Sustainability Reporting Standards · Where it stands

 Private equity-backed companies with significant operations and institutional investor requirements

-Subsidiaries of listed companies through group reporting obligations and parent company alignment
+Subsidiaries of listed companies already supplying data into a parent's group reporting

-Professional services firms are already advising on preparatory measures for companies anticipating future UK SRS obligations.
+Professional services firms are already advising on preparatory measures for companies anticipating a future consultation.

 Legislative Framework